kt3k/remarker/README.md

 > [Remark][remark] cli

-[remark][remark] is a simple, in-browser, markdown-driven slideshow tool. `remarker` is a command line tool for building a [remark][remark]-based slideshow page very easily.
+[remark][remark] is a simple, in-browser, markdown-driven slideshow tool. `remarker` is a command line tool for building a remark-based slideshow page very easily.

 # Usage